Attention! Changes to the aptitude assessment procedure for applications for the 2026/27 winter semester

 In the case that you do not have finished your Bachelor's program or you do not have received your final documents yet, you can get admission when you have reached at least 130 CP in your underlying Bachelor's program (according to a 180 CP Bachelor's degree program).
 According to the study regulations early admission is possible on reasonable request for students who are enrolled in a Bachelor's degree course which fulfills the admission requirements (see above).
 You must then prove this Bachelor's degree at the latest two semesters after the start of the Master's program.
 A request can only be justified if the successful completion of the Bachelor degree is (at least) theoretically possible until the end of the first semester of the Master studies.
 With an application, the request is considered implicitly made.

-usually, admission remains valid for a future application for the same program.
+Usually, admission remains valid for a future application for the same program.
 For detailed information, please see here.

 Possible problems